daniel-wrench/sf_gap_analysis/README.md

 5. **Perform the correction on the test set, file by file**

+    And also calculates the slopes for all the SF estimates.
+Before this, it had only been calculated for the true SF.

     *111 Wind files to correct: outputs are 12-22KB each = 3MB files**

     THERE IS A VERSION FOR SAVING THE CORRECTED SFS, FOR COMPUTING OVERALL TEST RESULTS, AND A VERSION WITHOUT, FOR THE CASE STUDY PLOTS, TO BE RUN LOCALLY.
 NOTE ALSO DIFFERENT VERSIONS OF SF_FUNCS.LOAD_AND_CONCATENATE